Menu

 Indoor Option Best Used For

-Linear LED Fixtures Indoor court layouts where linear distribution, fixture rows, and even coverage are useful.
+Linear LED Fixtures Indoor court layouts where fixture rows, rectangular distribution, and even coverage are useful.
+Linear fixtures can work well in multi-court spaces when rows are aligned with the court layout.

-Impact-Resistant Fixtures Courts where fixtures may be exposed to ball strikes or vibration from active play.
+Impact-Resistant Fixtures Courts where fixtures may be exposed to ball strikes, vibration, or frequent active play.
+Fixture location, lens material, mounting security, and impact risk should be reviewed before ordering.

-For indoor courts, avoid selecting fixtures only by wattage.
-Ceiling height, beam angle, fixture spacing, player sightlines, and glare are often more important than fixture power alone.
+For indoor pickleball courts, avoid selecting fixtures only by wattage.
+Ceiling height, fixture spacing, beam angle, glare control, court surface color, wall and ceiling reflectance, player sightlines, and target foot-candle levels are usually more important than fixture power alone.
+A photometric plan is recommended for multi-court facilities, competition courts, low ceilings, indirect lighting layouts, or spaces where glare has been a problem with previous fixtures.

 Choosing Outdoor Pickleball Lighting

 Outdoor pickleball courts usually use pole-mounted fixtures around the court perimeter.
-The best layout depends on the number of courts, pole locations, pole height, safety-zone setbacks, optic package, neighbor proximity, and spill-light requirements.
+The best layout depends on the number of courts, pole height, pole locations, safety-zone setbacks, fixture optics, mounting angle, wind exposure, neighboring properties, and local spill-light requirements.
+Outdoor pickleball lighting should place light on the court while reducing glare for players, nearby courts, roads, parking areas, walkways, and surrounding homes or businesses.

 Outdoor Option Best Used For

-LED Flood Lights Projects that need aimable fixtures for specific court layouts or pole locations.
+LED Flood Lights Projects that need aimable fixtures for specific court layouts or existing pole locations.
+Flood lights should be aimed carefully to avoid player glare and unnecessary spill light.

-LED Sports Field Lights Higher-output outdoor courts, competition courts, and multi-court complexes that need stronger beam control.
+LED Sports Field Lights Higher-output outdoor courts, club courts, competition courts, and multi-court complexes that need stronger beam control, higher mounting heights, and better long-distance aiming.

-Shielded or Cutoff Fixtures Outdoor courts near homes, roads, walking paths, or other areas where spill light and glare must be reduced.
+Shielded or Cutoff Fixtures Outdoor courts near homes, roads, walking paths, parking areas, or other courts where spill light and glare must be reduced.
+Shielding, cutoff optics, and fixture aiming should be reviewed during layout planning.

 Pickleball Court Lighting Project Examples